salto-io/salto/packages/vscode/README.md

 ## Installation
 Salto is still not registered in the marketplace.
 To install:
-- Download the latest vsix file
+- Download the latest vsix file from [here](https://github.com/salto-io/salto/releases/latest)
 - Open the extension menu
 - Select install from .vsix
 - Choose the downloaded file